coq/coq/dev/doc/build-system.dune.md

 ## Running binaries [coqtop / coqide]

+Running `coqtop` directly with `dune exec -- coqtop` won't in general work well unless you are using `dune exec -- coqtop -noinit`.
+The `coqtop` binary doesn't depend itself on Coq's prelude, so plugins / vo files may go stale if you rebuild only `coqtop`.

-There are two special targets `states` and `quickide` that will generate "shims" for running `coqtop` and `coqide` in a fast build.
+Instead, you should use the provided "shims" for running `coqtop` and `coqide` in a fast build.
 In order to use them, do:

 ```
 $ make -f Makefile.dune voboot                # Only once per session
 $ dune exec -- dev/shim/coqtop-prelude
 ```

-or `quickide` / `dev/shim/coqide-prelude` for CoqIDE.
+or `quickide` / `dev/shim/coqide-prelude` for CoqIDE, etc....
+See `dev/shim/dune` for a complete list of targets.
 These targets enjoy quick incremental compilation thanks to `-opaque` so they tend to be very fast while developing.

-Note that for a fast developer build of ML files, the `check` target will be faster.
+Note that for a fast developer build of ML files, the `check` target is faster, as it doesn't link the binaries and uses the non-optimizing compiler.

 ## Targets